srivats2002/INTERNSHIP_SRIVATS_VIT/README.md

-use INTERNSHIP_SRIVATS.ipynb for machine learning source code use credit score loan calculator python file for credit score source code
+use INTERNSHIP_SRIVATS.ipynb for machine learning source code use ccreditscore_calc.py file for credit score source code